 Any.do integrates with Google and Outlook calendars, so you can view your tasks and appointments in one place and get quick access to your list from any mobile device or the web.

 The browser extension will help you increase your daily input and output.
 You can use it for free or pay for $2.99 per month for the premium version to get more features, such as color coding, recurring tasks and location-based reminders.

 Todoist and Any.do aren’t the only to-do list tools you can use.
 There’s an endless list of capable to-do list apps around, like Wunderlist, which is user-friendly and cross-platform.
 Its free version gives you access to all features.
 It also helps keep you organized and collaborate with others if you’re working with a team.

 Productivity is a broad area with a great selection of apps that can get you focused on the tasks at hand and make a difference to your personal life or on your team.
 Our list of productivity apps focuses on dedicated tools you can use to get started, but plenty of other software can handle the tasks above.

 Password managers, which encrypt and store your passwords so you can reference each website you sign up for quickly, are also great apps for saving time and improving productivity.
 If you need one, check out our list of the best password managers.

 There aren’t any truly bad tools in this space, and like Trello, Todoist and Evernote, most provide mobile apps that work well on Android and iOS.
 No matter which app you go with based on the areas you’d like to improve on, you’ll find something that works for you.
 Plus, all the tools here come with a free version or free trial, so you can easily sign up for and test any of them.

 Drop us a comment in the section below and tell us if you’ve tried any of our picks or which apps keep you the most productive.
+Also, check out our roundup of the best online collaboration tools.
 Thanks for reading.